top of page

 I confess that I have committed adultery.
 And according to Jesus, I am also a murderer (see our last study), and a hypocrite, and a host of other things.

-I am currently in a season of life when I am defending my legal innocence while wanting to focus on confession and repentance of my moral guilt.
+I have come through a season of life when I was defending my legal innocence while wanting to focus on confession and repentance of my moral guilt.
 I am grateful for this space and the small churches who I get to meet with where I can focus on confession and repentance.

 Here is what I have come to embrace: I am a more vile person than anyone knows, and yet I am a more glorious soul than anyone sees, and a more loved person than anyone comprehends.